 It offers a range of clinically developed psychoeducational resources, curates and quality-assures other types of available support and provides accessible therapeutic interventions.

-The site was designed and built first for mobile devices, to reflect the usage patterns of its core audiences.
+The site was designed and built principally for mobile devices, to reflect the usage patterns of its core audiences.
 Designing mobile-first helped us to make clear choices for which content would be most important for students.

 I feel like we talk about designing mobile-first a lot, but it’s very easy to float away from it – for ease of showcasing, user testing, among others.
 But when you actually do it, you get a sharp lesson in prioritising your content for your users needs.